Fighting Game Resource.

 Fighters Generation embraces the

-greatly inspired by
+inspired by "interesting "character designs.

 true credit behind